 This is all about getting creative as you explore the endless possibilities to feel physically connected with your partner and in essence grow emotionally together as you conquer these hurdles together.

 Overall, you fell for this person for a reason.
 Go back to those roots, and remind them how much you truly care for them.
 Over time the two of you will be able to get through it and come out stronger.
 Move with compassion and remain patient.
 You will find how extraordinary your love can grow in times like these.
-And heck maybe one day you’ll have a sexual dysfunction and hope to feel supported as well.
+And heck maybe one day you’ll encounter your own sexual dysfunction and hope to feel supported as well.